Email FacebookTwitterMenu burgerClose thin

 5. Other Advisors

-Finding other advisors who either have too many potential clients or who are receiving ones that aren’t a fit for their niche could be a potential source of referrals.
-It could seem counterintuitive to ask other financial advisors for referrals, but it can be an effective strategy.
+Finding other advisors who either have too many potential clients or who are receiving prospects that don’t fit their niche could be a potential source of referrals.
+It may seem counterintuitive to ask other financial advisors for referrals, but it can be an effective strategy.
 Here are three common examples of when an advisor might refer clients to another advisor:

-Again, it’s all about building relationships with people you trust and who, in turn, trust you.
+Again, it’s all about building relationships with people you trust and who trust you in return.
 Nurturing your professional network can be a great way to open the door for those kinds of referral opportunities.

 Tips for Converting Referrals